chrisjonez/pipework/README.md

 # test.sh
-Demostrates a potential problem with `pipework` and/or Docker re: Container to Container connectivity.  `test.sh` script shows that containers run with `--net='none'` that are  subsequently connected to the same linux bridge using `pipework` cannot ping each other.
+This is fork of @jpetazzo/pipework to demostrate a potential problem with `pipework` and/or Docker re: Container to Container connectivity.  `test.sh` shows that containers run with `--net='none'` that are  subsequently connected to the same linux bridge using `pipework` cannot ping each other.

 Typical output: